brenoalvesdeandrade/sensedia/documentation/Ghekin.md

 GIVEN Tenha um card já cadastrado
 AND tenha um Token
 AND tenha um Key
-WHEN Envio a chamada cmo nome do card
-AND Informar o id da lista
+WHEN Envio a chamada de atualização com o nome do card AND o id da lista
 THEN o card deve ser atualizado
 AND a api deve retornar StatusCode 200